An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization

 In general, control-oriented modeling requires finding a balance between model simplicity and representativeness, as the complexity of the model-based controller ultimately depends on the complexity of the model used, in particular in model predictive control (MPC) design~\cite{BBM17,MRD18}.
 Therefore, two conflicting objectives must be carefully balanced: maximize the quality of fit and minimize the complexity of the model (e.g., reduce the number of states and/or sparsify the matrices defining the model).
 For this reason, when learning small parametric nonlinear models for control purposes, quasi-Newton methods~\cite{LN89}, due to their convergence to very high-quality solutions, and extended Kalman filters (EKFs)~\cite{PF94,Bem23b} can be preferable to simpler (stochastic) gradient descent methods like Adam~\cite{KB14} and similar variants.
 Moreover, to induce sparsity patterns, $\ell_1$-regularization is often employed, although it leads to non-smooth objectives; optimization methods were specifically introduced to handle $\ell_1$-penalties~\cite{AG07} and, more generally, non-smooth terms~\cite{SKS12,STP17,Bem23e,ABO23}.

-In this paper, we propose a novel approach to solve linear and nonlinear SYSID problems, possibly under $\ell_1$- and group-Lasso regularization, based on the classical L-BFGS-B algorithm~\cite{BLNZ95}, an extension of the L-BFGS algorithm to handle bound constraints, whose software implementations are widely available.
+In this paper, we propose a novel approach to solve linear and nonlinear SYSID problems, possibly under $\ell_1$ and group-Lasso regularization, based on the classical L-BFGS-B algorithm~\cite{BLNZ95}, an extension of the L-BFGS algorithm to handle bound constraints, whose software implementations are widely available.
 To handle such penalties, we consider the positive and negative parts of the parameters defining the model and provide two simple technical results that allow us to solve a regularized problem with well-defined gradients.
 To minimize the open-loop simulation error, we eliminate the hidden states by creating a condensed-form of the loss function, which is optimized with respect to the model parameters and initial states.
-By relying on the very efficient automatic differentiation capabilities of the JAX library~\cite{JAX} to compute gradients, we will first show that the approach can be effectively used to identify linear state-space models on both synthetic and experimental data, analyzing the effect of group-Lasso regularization for reducing the model order of the system or for selecting the most relevant input signals.
+By relying on the very efficient automatic differentiation capabilities of the JAX library~\cite{JAX} to compute gradients, we will first show that the approach can be effectively used to identify linear state-space models on both synthetic and experimental data, analyzing the effect of group-Lasso regularization for reducing the number of states or for selecting the most relevant input signals.